Gibbs Cancer Center & Research Institute: Overview

 In addition, Gibbs Cancer Center has ten multidisciplinary treatment programs for each of the specific types of cancer (Breast, Cutaneous, Gastrointestinal, Genitourinary, Gynecologic, Endocrine, Head and Neck, Hematologic, Neural and Thoracic).
 Selected by the National Cancer Institute (NCI) to participate in the Community Clinical Oncology Program, Gibbs is the only NCI Community Cancer Centers Program (NCCCP) in the Carolinas.

 Gibbs has professional patient navigators.
 A navigator is a specially trained registered nurse, often with advanced degrees and certifications, plus years of experience in cancer care, who is the continuous point of contact for the patient and their family throughout their cancer diagnosis, treatment and survival planning.
 Gibbs Cancer Center established its navigator program in 1998.

 Gibbs Cancer is one of 12 community cancer centers to earn the Association of Community Cancer Centers’ 2011 Innovator Awards, in recognition of survivorship program.
-Gibbs has received Magnet certification from the American Nurses Credentialing Center (ANCC).
 Gibbs was named the first Hospital of the Future by the U.S. Department of Defense.
 In 2013, the medical oncology practice (Medical Group of the Carolinas – Hematology Oncology) won Gibbs another ACCC Innovator Award, this time for the integration of palliative care information.

 History

-Dr. John Fleming established the Spartanburg Cancer Clinic in 1934, and the clinic received national accreditation in 1938.
-Drs.
+John Fleming established the Spartanburg Cancer Clinic in 1934, and the clinic received national accreditation in 1938.
 Jay Bearden and Julian Josey initiated the concept of the current cancer center in 1976 by convincing administrators at Spartanburg Regional Hospital to allow them to consolidate all existing cancer treatment and support services into a dedicated, single-floor unit, a coordinated-services approach that was virtually unheard of at the time.
 Bearden started the hosting of clinical trials in 1976, through collaboration with Wake Forest University.

 Gibbs Cancer Center, which opened its doors in 1999, was named for Jimmy and Marsha Gibbs, who had donated a $1.2 million lead gift toward establishing the center.

 Gibbs was selected to be an NCI-funded clinical oncology programs in 1983 and has been continuously funded by NCI for thirty years.
-Gibbs Cancer Center became an exclusive host affiliate of the MD Anderson Cancer Center in 2005, and established the Bearden-Josey Center for Breast Health in 2008.
+Gibbs Cancer Center became an exclusive host affiliate of the MD Anderson Cancer Center in 2005 and established the Bearden-Josey Center for Breast Health in 2008.
 The Center collaborated with the Edward Via College of Osteopathic Medicine to build a 7,500 square foot Clinical Oncology Laboratory in order to conduct research in the fields of personalized cancer treatment, colorectal cancer treatment, cancer stem cells and regenerative medicine.

 Gibbs Cancer Center opened a location in Gaffney, SC in 2011.
-In addition, a brand-new Gibbs Cancer Center & Research Institute of Pelham location was opened in 2013 in Greer, SC, on the same campus as Pelham Medical Center.
+In addition, a new location was opened in 2013 in Greer, SC, on the same campus as Pelham Medical Center.

+The Greer location was expanded in 2020 with a seven-story, 191-square-foot expansion.
+This expanded facility is adjacent to Pelham Medical Center.
+The services available include surgical, medical and radiation oncology, oncology research and rehabilitation services, infusion services, CyberKnife, and genetic counseling.
+The facility includes centralized registration; a 120-seat conference center; a cafe; an outpatient pharmacy; a retail shop; laboratory services and a chapel.

 Leadership

-Gibbs Cancer Center & Research Institute operates under the direction of professionals who are charged with maintaining and advancing its mission and effectiveness: